sxhya/vclangmps/README.md

 4. Choose directory ./vclang-lib/test/ in the right pane and press "Models" button/checkbox (located in the upper part of the right pane)

-5. After you exit this dialog press "Ok" MPS will parse the standard library and will create the corresponding models inside the solution you selected.
+5. Exit this dialog.
+MPS will parse the standard library and will create the corresponding models inside the solution you selected.

 ===== USAGE =====